goplot/goplot/README.md

 Goplot is a manager for chia farms written in bash!

-Development of goplot was based on a few guiding principles:
+Development of Goplot was based on a few guiding principles:

   1. The heart of Chia farming is basically file management operations, and Linux is the best general OS for filesystem management.
   2. Core bash tools already integrated into the Linux OS support most functions needed in a Chia farm.
   3. Bash and bash scripts are highly accessible for both beginners and seasoned Linux experts.
   4. Monitoring and visualization needs are best met using open source tools, supplemented with custom scripts to get the data.

-**Note:** goplot is not for the faint of heart or novices without tenacity!
+**Note:** Goplot is not for the faint of heart or novices without tenacity!
 It is not a simple executable that you just install, but rather an integration of open source tools glued together with bash scripts.

 [There is an xkcd for this...](https://xkcd.com/1742/)